gregharding/VRope/README.md

 Based on VRope 0.3 by patrickC (www.cocos2d-iphone.org/archives/1112).

-Modifications:
+*Modifications*
 - added retina fix
 - added global gravity for points, making it easy to update gravity for the entire rope system
 - added individual gravity for points, making it easy to update gravity for each specific point
 - added support to init/attach rope to a joint, rather than two bodies, allowing the rope to join away from body origins

+*TODO*
-todo: add nicer gravity variable to each rope, rather than use global gravity in VPoint
+- add nicer gravity variable to each rope, rather than use global gravity in VPoint

-CREATE:
+*CREATE*
 // create joint
 b2RopeJoint* bodyAbodyBJoint = (b2RopeJoint*)b2World->CreateJoint(&bodyAbodyBJointDef); // create joint between bodyA and bodyB